ascriba/dgm2freecad/README.md

 # dgm2freecad
-Create a pointcloud from digital elevation model for use in frecad  BIM Workbench
+Create a pointcloud from digital elevation model for use in freecad BIM Workbench

 So far tested with geo-data from North Rhine-Westphalia, Germany